fusion809/fusion809.github.io-old/_posts/OS/programming_language.md

 * [yum](http://yum.baseurl.org/) &mdash; the default command-line package manager of CentOS, Fedora &lt;22, Oracle Linux, Red Hat Enterprise Linux (RHEL), *etc.* It is written almost entirely in Python and this likely contributes to its relatively slow speed.

 #### R
-**R** is a programming language designed for statistical computing, that was first developed in 1993 and is now developed as part of the GNU Project.
+**R** is an interpreted programming language designed for statistical computing, that was first developed in 1993 by two New Zealand programmers and statisticians and is now developed as part of the GNU Project.
+It is licensed under the GNU GPL.

 #### Ruby
-**Ruby** is a general programming language that is not as widely-used as C, C++, Java or Python, in my experience and the programs that are written in it, that I have experience with are two in number: [Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)) (the static site generator that powers this website) and [YaST2](https://en.wikipedia.org/wiki/YaST2) (the graphical package manager used by openSUSE).
+**Ruby** is a general-purpose, interpreted, programming language that is not as widely-used as C, C++, Java or Python, in my experience.
+The programs that are written in it, that I have experience with are two in number: [Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)) (the static site generator that powers this website) and [YaST2](https://en.wikipedia.org/wiki/YaST2) (the graphical package manager used by openSUSE).
 It is licensed under the permissive MIT License.

 #### Swift
 **Swift** is a general-purpose compiled programming language that is proprietary, although plans to make it open-source in the near future are apparently underway.
 Swift has features that are most similar to Objective-C, although it is considered faster, hence its name.
 The speed estimate is based on limited comparisons with Objective-C.